datatrustsinitiative/datatrustsinitiative.github.io/_posts/2021-07-14-how-can-civil-law-jurisdictions-support-data-trusts-the-quebec-example.md

 patrimony).
 Some civil law jurisdictions have trust-like institutions, but their legal basis is different from trust law.
-For example, France is familiar with fiduciary duties since the introduction of the*fiducie*in 2007, but its scope is very limited and cannot be applied to data governance as the law stands.
+For example, France is familiar with fiduciary duties since the introduction of the *fiducie* in 2007, but its scope is very limited and cannot be applied to data governance as the law stands.
 France also has another type of legal tool through which it is possible to design legally-regulated data sharing frameworks (i.e.*groupement intérêt public or GIP*).
-This is the basis for its national[Health Data Hub](https://www.health-data-hub.fr/)and other and other data pooling projects for sharing.
+This is the basis for its national [Health Data Hub](https://www.health-data-hub.fr/) and other and other data pooling projects for sharing.
 However, even if the*GIP*operates as an independent data sharing intermediary, it is not a trust-like institution because its legal regime is very different from the common